Gunnar10/Project-2/Project-2.md

     ##   Washington Capitals   0 1 0 0 0 0 0  0  0
     ##   Winnipeg Jets         1 0 0 0 0 0 0  0  0

+Here I made a list of the top 5 teams with the highest win percentages in the regular season.
+Note: I decided to only look at the regular season because I think the playoff season’s win percentage would be skewed due to it being a tournament.

 ``` r
 # teams win the 5 highest regular season win percentages
 topWinPercent <- allTeamTotals(active = TRUE, game = 2) %>%